ing-bank/threshold-signatures/README.md

 ##### Signing

+The input of the protocol contains:
+* The hash of a message
+* The output of keygen protocol, MultiPartyInfo structure
+* Party indexes of participants, including own party index.
+Note that the latter is stored in MultiPartyInfo.

-The sequence of actions for signing is similar to keygen, but this time it requires **multi_party_shared_info**, the output of the keygen protocol, as well as the set of party ids **quorum**.
+The sequence of actions for signing is similar to keygen: first, the phase object is created, and then the state machine is.
+Similarly to the key generation protocol, state machine requires first phase and communication channels.

-Note that signing protocol expects that a message is hashed and mapped to a field element externally (see module documentation in signature.rs).
+Note that the signing protocol expects a message to be hashed outside of this library (see module documentation in signature.rs).

 ```
      let mut hasher = Sha256::new();